KubaBubaB/BartenVendor/README.md

 # BartenVendor
 Small side-project, application which tells what cocktails you can make given ingredients you have.
-It is a mess right now, needs a lot of polish and misses one main functionality which is saving recipes, so as of right now - there is a need to write them every time you reopen the app (but will be fixed soon).
+It is a mess right now and needs a lot of polish.

 You can do a few things:
 1) Ingredients